alejandrochang/StudyGuideNotes/javascript.md

 ### What type of function is invoked with the new keyword?
 What does this function return?
 Constructor Functions, returns an object

+### What is event bubbling?
+ Event bubbling relates to the order in which event handlers are called when one element is nested inside a second element, and both elements have registered listener for the same event (a click, for example)

+### The 3 phases of event propagation?
+Event Capture Phase:
+In this phase only the capturer listeners are called, namely, those listeners that were registered using a value of true for the third parameter of addEventListener.
+Only the capturers found on the path from the window to the event target parent are called.

+Event Target Phase:
+In this phase all the listeners registered on the event target will be invoked, regardless of the value of their capture flag.

+Event Bubbling Phase:
+During the event bubbling phase only the non-capturers will be called.
+That is, only the listeners registered with a value of false for the third parameter of addEventListener()

 ### How can you stop event bubbling?
 event.stopPropagation()